nais/doc/docs/appendix/wonderwall.md

 #### 5.1.
 Refresh Tokens

-!!! info "Limited Availability"
-    This feature is currently only available for [Azure AD](../security/auth/azure-ad/sidecar.md)

 Tokens within the session will usually expire before the session itself.
 To avoid redirecting end-users to the `/oauth2/login` endpoint whenever the access tokens have expired, we can use refresh tokens to silently get new tokens.

-This is **enabled by default** for applications using Wonderwall with Azure AD.
+!!! info "Azure AD"

+    Automatic renewal is only available for [Azure AD](../security/auth/azure-ad/sidecar.md).

-Tokens will at the _earliest_ be automatically renewed 5 minutes before they expire.
+    The tokens will at the _earliest_ be automatically renewed 5 minutes before they expire.

     If the token already _has_ expired, but the session is still exists and is active, a refresh attempt is automatically triggered as long as the session has not ended.
     This happens whenever the end-user visits any path that belongs to the application.

+!!! info "ID-porten"

+    For ID-porten, renewal must be handled manually.

+    Automatic support for this through [nav-dekoratoren](https://github.com/navikt/nav-dekoratoren) should be available by Q3/Q4 2023.

 If you want to manually trigger token refreshes, you can make use of a new endpoint: